 Just because everyone else is going to the expensive dance academy or buying designer clothes doesn’t mean that your child has to, too.
 While it’s important to equip your child with the essentials, your life should not revolve around their every whim.

-Setting boundaries, and even saying “no” to fun things might actually take the stress off of your child, since they know that they’re not the ones in charge.
+Setting boundaries, and even saying "no" to fun things might actually take the stress off of your child since they know that they’re not the ones in charge.
 They can just be a kid, not the parent.
-This paradigm shift will also reduce your stress level, since you won’t have to spend your extra energy catering to the demands of your child.
+This paradigm shift will also reduce your stress level since you won’t have to spend your extra energy catering to the demands of your child.

 Doing fun things with your children is a great way for all of you to relax as a family together.
-The planning and preparation can be stressful, but usually the value of a shared experience far outweighs the effort.
+The planning and preparation can be stressful, but usually, the value of a shared experience far outweighs the effort.
 You can also find activity ideas on the FamilyApp, which can make the planning process a little easier.

 In addition to doing something fun, these shared experiences are a great way to improve your child's confidence.
 When you spend time with them, when you're not overly burdened with work, they know that they are important to you.
 This knowledge boosts their self-esteem, which in turn, can reduce stress.

 Whether we like it or not, we live in a performance society.
-Social media continues to fuel this pressure, but children are not human capital that have to be trained in a strategic way.
+Social media continues to fuel this pressure, but children are not human capital that has to be trained in a strategic way.